1985 Winfield State League

-The 1985 Winfield State League was the inaugural season of the Queensland Rugby League's statewide competition.
+The 1985 Winfield State League was the inaugural season of the Queensland Rugby League's statewide competition in Queensland, Australia.
 The competition was run similarly to the NSWRL's Amco Cup, featuring a short format prior the larger Brisbane Premiership season.
 The Wynnum Manly Seagulls defeated the Brisbane Brothers in the final at Lang Park in Brisbane.

 Teams

 A total of 14 teams competed in the inaugural season, 8 of which were BRL Premiership clubs.
 The remaining six were regional teams from across the state, hence the State League name.